gorenje/millieons.org/w/cuckoo.md

 The Church of Uckoo teaches where the stream is, how to make the cups and ideally how to mix the drinks for a good party.
 The Church of Uckoo would appreciate an invite to a nice party.
 At the same time, the Church of Uckoo does not care for invites to parties.

-Be taught where the streams are and bring your own cup.
+Be taught where the streams are, learn where the source of water is and bring your own cup.
 This is the intention of the Church of Uckoo.
+When you are thirsty, go to the stream and drink, the Church of Uckoo does not need to be there.

 **On independent followers.**

 Everyone should have exactly one follower.
 Zero is too few, two is one too many, three would be two too many, and four would be ...
-The mystery remains who should this follower be?
+Who should this follower be?
 The Church of Uckoo alone and only follows itself.
-As you should also follow only yourself and seek no extra followers.
+As you should also solely follow yourself, seek no more followers than yourself.

-Only you can make yourself happy, only you know yourself better than anyone else can and only you should be following yourself.
+Singly you can make yourself happy, only you know yourself better than anyone else can and only you should be following yourself.
 People who claim to know what is best for you are selling you shaving cream.
 You might need it but secretly you know you won't.

+Making ones happiness depended on ones followers will eternally and solidly succeed solely if ones singular follower is oneself.

 ## Teaching: Independent Believers